Naming Your Business: How to Choose, Claim + Protect Your Name

 Domain Name Registration

-Claiming your domain name right away protects you from falling victim to “cybersquatters,” or people who find out about new companies and register related URLs in order to ransom them.
+Claiming your domain name right away protects you from falling victim to “cybersquatters,” or people who find out about new companies and register related URLs to ransom them.
 Since domain names aren’t expensive—you can register them for as low as $10-$15 per year—it’s best to claim your URL as soon as you’ve settled on your startup name.
 You can buy your domain directly from a registrar like Google Domains or GoDaddy, or you can streamline the website setup process by buying your domain via the content platform you plan to use to set it up.

 What Happens When a Name Gets Stolen?